11 Cost-saving Benefits of CCaaS

 • Asana.
 The project management tool specializes in marketing campaigns and product launches.
 Users can share files, transmit or get updates on current tasks, and designate assignments.

 • Slack.
 This cloud-based project collaboration software eases communication lines across the organization.
 It has public, private, and direct channels to encourage discussions.
-The public channel is for all users, the private channel for smaller teams, and the direct channel for direct messages.
+The public channel is for all users, the private channel is for smaller teams, and the direct channel is for direct messages.

 • HubSpot.
 The tool tracks customer interactions automatically through multiple communication channels.
 Its marketing tool offers email templates to simplify marketing and lead generation.
 It also organizes and monitors sales pipelines and contacts.